-Accelerated by the COVID-19 pandemic, telehealth uptake in physical therapy practices has increased this year.
+Accelerated by the COVID-19 pandemic, telehealth uptake in physical therapy practices continues to increase.
 But the onboarding of telehealth technology, understandably, has not been straightforward.
-While most clients associate physical therapy with in-person visits to work on rehabilitation and mobility, the lock-down landscape has forced both clients and practitioners to revise their thinking and make changes to the way that they care for their clients.
+While most clients associate physical therapy with in-person visits to work on rehabilitation and mobility, the lock-down landscape forced a shift for both clients and practitioners to make changes to the ways that they work together.

-In a recent article, we took an in-depth look at how physical therapists can use telehealth to treat their patients remotely across a range of sub-specialties including geriatric physical therapy, paediatrics, women’s health, sports medicine, neurological physical therapy, orthopaedic physical therapy and more.
+In another Power Diary article, we took an in-depth look at how physical therapists can use telehealth to treat their patients remotely across a range of sub-specialties including geriatric physical therapy, paediatrics, women’s health, sports medicine, neurological physical therapy, orthopaedic physical therapy and more.

 So, what’s the solution?

-It might not be easy, but you need to accept that the world has changed.
-While there will always be a need for in-person appointments, in order to compete with other practices, you need to have a slick, seamless telehealth offering.
-Rather than thinking of this as a challenge, you can think of it as an opportunity.
-For starters, it’s going to differentiate you from the competition, and it also offers a number of benefits for clients (think better access to care and better health outcomes) and your practice (think reduced no-shows and a healthier bottom line).
+There will always be a need for in-person appointments, but in order to compete with other practices, you also need to have a slick, seamless Telehealth offering.
+Rather than thinking of this as a challenge, consider it an opportunity.
+For starters, it’s going to differentiate you from the competition, and Telehealth also offers a number of benefits for clients (think better access to care and therefore, better health outcomes) and your practice (think reduced no-shows and a healthier bottom line).

 With the technical component out the way, it gets simpler.
 You’ll need to brainstorm services that you can offer via video visits such as guiding clients through exercises remotely to help them recover from surgery or to address chronic conditions.
 These exercises can cover a range of potential outcomes including strengthening, balance, flexibility, and functional mobility exercises.